VANECHA ROUDBARAKI

 Of Iranian origin, Vanecha Roudbaraki indicates that she has always wondered, through her painting, about "the relationship between man and nature".
 It thus poses nothing less than one of the central questions of aesthetics: the work of art is necessarily found in the world of objects where the natural and the cultural intertwine inextricably and, in general, the aesthetic object never disavows nature.
 The latter, when it forms an alliance with art, retains its natural character and communicates it to art.
 Or, let's say that the aesthetic object is nature in that it expresses nature: not that it imitates it (Vanecha Roudbaraki in no way imitates cherry trees, for example, in the 2005 canvas which bears this title ), but because he submits to it.
 However, the conception of nature to which Vanecha's art submits, particularly in the Visions series in 2008, corresponds to the oldest traditions of Persian thought, even before Avicenna.
 This is Mazdaism which, together with Iranian religious sources (Zervanism, Mithriacism, Manichaeism), constitutes the substance of Iranian dualism: Light and Darkness, which must be distinguished from Greek dualism (Idea and Matter).
 The Visions appear to us as openings of light which have entered into the struggle with the surrounding shadow.
 Vanecha chose to live in the West, no doubt she looked at and assimilated the Fauves (Matisse and Derain in their youth) or Van Gogh, but there is something else in her painting, which belongs to her as well as to her. belongs to the tradition of oriental art (ishrâqî).
 Just as there is an Ishraqi philosophy, for which to know is to be endowed with two types of perception, one of which has for its object the images of a supersensible world as real as the sensible world, so there is has an ishrâqî painting, a painting of light of which each of Vanecha's Visions gives a possible version.
 However, to express the fundamental shadow-light duality, the painter attentive to both the sensitive and the supersensitive must play with a specific material: color.
 So much so that the aesthetic object that we call here Vision appears to us first as the irresistible and magnificent presence of the sensitive while going beyond.
 What then is a painting, if not a play of colors?
 If the color faded or faded, the pictorial object would be destroyed.
 A Vanecha painting is therefore an object-painting expressing nature - a certain nature.
 We could call nature here, in a sense close to Heidegger's Erde, a massive presence which almost does us violence: a nature "immense, impenetrable and proud" like that sung by Berlioz's Faust.
 We are obviously infinitely far from classical realism: Vanecha, in apparently abstract paintings, actually speaks to us of "there is" according to Emmanuel Lévinas, who evokes the aesthetic object as giving us the experience of the nudity of the given.
 "Art, even the most realistic, communicates this character of otherness to the objects represented which are nevertheless part of our world".
 But at Vanecha today, we no longer really have an object represented (until 2007, we clearly read landscapes): only the il-y-a.
 There is now only light and shadow to see and meditate on as a means of accessing knowledge of the universe.
 Vanecha is a painter, but also a mathematician: she knows that there is a mathematical purity whose equivalent can only be translated by the purity of color.
 Each of the Visions indeed offers colored transitions that do not mix with blacks but dialogue with them in an attempt to say the inexpressible, that is to say the artist's ever-renewed astonishment at nature.
 Little by little, without her perhaps knowing it, here is Vanecha going back to the most buried sources of her culture, in this case to the most ancient Aryan traditions.
 Didn't the early Persians borrow the cult of fire - symbolized by the god Atar - and the rite of the drink of immortality, the haoma corresponding to the Vedic soma?
 The first Persian national god was Ahura-Mazda, god of the Achaemenid rulers, whose appearance was all of light and color.
 Like the Visions of Vanecha Roudbaraki.

-This unique course, with exercises invented by the artist herself, first took place for a few years at the Museum of playing cards in Issy-les-Moulineaux (Paris), in the form of an internship.
-For several years, many participants of all ages and all levels have greatly appreciated this atypical course.
+This unique course, featuring exercises created by the artist herself, was initially held for several years at the French Playing Card Museum in Issy-les-Moulineaux (Paris) in the form of workshops.
+For many years, participants of all ages and skill levels greatly appreciated this unconventional experience.

-In 2018, she wrote a performance program entitled: Energy, a message of peace, in which she participated.
-During the performance, this energy, which is nothing other than Qi, circulates between the artists, painters and martial musicians, as well as between the spectators.
-Vanecha ROUDBARAKI, for her part, creates a work.
-Qi is everywhere, even when there is no movement.
+In 2018, she wrote a performance program entitled Energy, a Message of Peace, in which she actively participates.
+During the performance, this energy, which is none other than Qi, flows between the artists — musicians, painters, and martial artists — as well as the audience.
+Vanecha ROUDBARAKI, in turn, creates an artwork.
+Qi is omnipresent, even in the absence of movement.

-To the question "Which nation do you belong to?"
-She replies: "Iran is my native country, France is my adopted country and China is my teaching country".
+When asked, "Which nation do you belong to?" she replies: "Iran is my birthplace, France is my adopted country, and China is my teacher country."